The future is here!!

 2019 would see tech giants such as Amazon and Google invest globally in expanding their talent pool.
 The Google Brain facility in Toronto is exclusively dedicated to research in AI; also Amazon has established an AI-focused lab in England and plans to build a similar facility in Spain.

-The application and use case of AI is beginning to encompass more and more businesses and is becoming a critical aspect of our everyday lives.
+The application and use case of Artificial Intelligence is beginning to encompass more and more businesses and is becoming a critical aspect of our everyday lives.
 As this article suggests, the use of machine learning is not just limited to the more conventional industries.
 Its use goes far beyond what one can imagine – Even bloggers nowadays are utilizing machine learning algorithms to engage users and improve their conversion rates.